 As well as Edinburgh Instruments, the Group comprises; Scion Instruments – (with operations in The Netherlands, California and Shanghai) experts in Gas Chromatography, Analysers and Single Quadrupole Mass Spectrometry, Froilabo – (with factories in France and Romania) specialising in Ultra Low Temperature technologies, Precisa – (manufacturing in Switzerland) offering a complete range of high precision metrology and weighing solutions and Dynamica – (based in the UK) that supplies a wide range of analytical and laboratory instruments.
 Techcomp Europe is owned by Techcomp (Holdings) Ltd whose ordinary shares are traded on the Stock Exchange of Hong Kong Limited (SEHK) as stock code 1298.

 Designed to meet the ever-increasing demand for fast, accurate, and reliable measurements, the modular and straightforward architecture of our instruments gives you the choice and flexibility to build a system to suit your current, and future applications with utmost precision.
 The superior quality and design of our products guarantees you receive the highest performance and specifications to advance your research to the fullest.
-Download our fluorescence spectroscopy overview or contact one of sales teamwho will be happy to discuss your requirements.
+Download our molecular spectroscopy overview or contact one of sales team who will be happy to discuss your requirements.

 Our experience and expertise in instrumentation for fluorescence spectroscopy and laser flash photolysis spectroscopy is second to none, spanning decades with over 1000 systems installed in universities and leading research laboratories worldwide.
 Our sales team would be delighted to assist you with your fluorescence spectroscopy enquiries, simply drop them a quick email at: firstname.lastname@example.org.
 Download our fluorescence spectroscopy overview (pdf).